top of page

 Spring Open House

 Spring is ripe with anticipation.
 Come get a tour of the farm and see the crops as they are just getting started.
 Enjoy u-pick strawberries and strawberry desserts!
-This is a great opportunity to get to know your farmers better and for us to get to know you.
+This is a great opportunity to get to know your farmers.

 Fall Pumpkin Pick